nhsconnect/gpconnect/pages/appointments/appointments_use_case_book_an_appointment.md

 Adherence is expected to local business rules, agreements and policies defining good practice in GP Connect-enabled cross-organisational appointment booking.
 This will discourage for example the over-booking and subsequent cancellation of Slots.

+### Booking multiple adjacent slots ###

+To book more than one slot in the same Book Appointment message, a consumer needs to be able to identify which adjacent slots may be booked together.
+This is determined by the following rules:
+  - Two slots (Slot A and Slot B) are adjacent when the start time of Slot B equals the end time of Slot A
+  - The adjacent slots SHALL reference the same `Schedule` resource
+  - The adjacent slots SHALL both have the same `deliveryChannel` value
+  - If the slots do not conform to one or more of the rules above, they SHALL NOT be accepted as part of the same appointment booking

 ### Request operation ###

 #### FHIR&reg; relative request ####